 While this generalization might work for most houses, there are always exceptions.
 For example, expensive housing can be found right next to cheaper properties.
 As such, there can be a great deal of variation in house prices within an area of London.

-The easiest way to divide London is either North and South, and East and West.
+The easiest way to divide London in either North and South and East and West.
 Usually, North and West London are the most desirable places to live, as seen in the generally high house prices.
 Despite this, South and East London are increasingly becoming popular places to live too.